-It’s that time of year!
-San Francisco’s vibrant Italian community will come out in droves this weekend to celebrate the Italian Heritage Festival.
-Festivities include a bazaar all weekend long, and of course the Italian Heritage Parade with Fernet pit stops along the route on Sunday.
+San Francisco’s vibrant Italian community will come out in droves this October to celebrate the Italian Heritage Festival.
+Festivities include a bazaar all weekend long, and of course the Italian Heritage Parade with Fernet pit stops along the route on Sunday, Oct.
+8, 2023.
 You don’t want to miss this giant party lifting up the contributions of Italian-Americans in San Francisco.
 Read on to discover the schedule of events.

 This legendary event is the oldest Italian Heritage Parade in the United States, dating back to 1868.
 Originally the Columbus Day Parade, it officially changed its name in 1994 after public backlash against an event celebrating Christopher Columbus.
 Nevertheless the parade still draws a loyal crowd to celebrate Italian-American culture in San Francisco.

-Fernet Pit Stops are back for 2022, meaning that you can savor some Fernet periodically along the route to keep you going.
-See here for participating bars and restaurants.
+Fernet Pit Stops are a fun part of the parade route where you can savor some Fernet periodically along the route to keep you going.
+See here for participating bars, restaurants, and 2023 updates.

 The SF Italian Athletic Club lights up St. Peter and Paul Church in red, white, and green during a festive celebration.

 The Italian Heritage Parade’s Board of Directors invites you to celebrate this year’s grand marshals with a three-course dinner and dancing.

 5-9pm Friday Oct.
 6, 11am-6pm Saturday Oct.
 7 and Sunday Oct.
 8